Personalized Test Prep for SAT, ACT, GRE, GMAT & More

 What curriculum is used?

-Professional Tutoring LLC uses a proprietary curriculum developed through extensive research and refined by over 27 years of experience.
+Professional Tutoring LLC uses a proprietary curriculum developed through extensive research and refined since 1994.

 What is the SAT exam?

-The SAT Exam is one of the two traditional admissions exams used by colleges and universities to evaluate a student’s academic readiness for college/university level work (the ACT is the other exam).The SAT Exam is a 3-hour exam with four sections: Reading, Writing and Language, Math Test-No Calculator, and Math Test-Calculator.
+The SAT Exam is one of the two traditional admissions exams used by colleges and universities to evaluate a student’s academic readiness for college/university level work (the ACT is the other exam).The SAT Exam is a 2.25 hour exam with two modules: Reading/Writing and Math

 What is the ACT exam?

-The ACT Exam is a nationally accepted college admissions exam and is similar to the SAT Exam as it also attempts to determine a student’s academic readiness for college/university level work.
+The ACT Exam is the other nationally accepted college admissions exam and is similar to the SAT Exam as it also attempts to determine a student’s academic readiness for college/university level work.
 It is a multiple choice achievement test that is curriculum based.
 There are four sections: English, Math, Reading and Science.
 This exam takes about three and a half hours to complete with an additional optional 40-minute essay-writing section available.
+Note that the ACT Exam is undergoing major changes between 2025 and 2026.

 Why would my child need a class for the SAT and ACT exams?